kubeflow/website/content/en/docs/components/pipelines/operator-guides/installation/localcluster-deployment.md

     sudo ./k3s server
     ```

-    This will bootstrap a Kubernetes cluster but you will cannot yet access from
+    This will bootstrap a Kubernetes cluster, but you will cannot yet access from
     your Windows machine to the cluster itself.

     **Note:** You can't install K3s using the curl script because there is no